Assistant Professor of English

 Office: Marston 228

-I became interested in Composition while working at the Western Washington University Writing Center as an undergrad.
-After graduation, I spent a few years as a court clerk, but deciding law wasn’t for me, I headed to Eastern Washington University for an MA and then to the University of Pittsburgh for my doctorate in Composition, Literacy, Pedagogy, and Rhetoric.
+Peter Wayne Moe became interested in Composition while working at the Western Washington University Writing Center as an undergrad.
+After graduation, he spent a few years as a court clerk.
+Deciding law wasn't for him, he headed to Eastern Washington University for an MA and then to the University of Pittsburgh for a doctorate in Composition, Literacy, Pedagogy, and Rhetoric.

-As the Director of Campus Writing, I oversee the Writing Program and run the Writing Center.
-My wife and I enjoy walking our dog, whale watching from the shore, cheering on our beloved Pittsburgh Pirates, and eating homemade pizza every Friday night.
+As the Director of Campus Writing, he oversees the Writing Program and runs the Writing Center.
+With this wife and son, Dr. Moe enjoys whale watching from the shore, cheering on their Pittsburgh Pirates, and eating homemade pizza every Friday night.